 International Journal of Infection Control (IJIC) is published Open Access under a Creative Commons CC-BY 4.0 license.
 Authors retain full copyright.
 For more information see the copyright section below.

 Articles are published immediately upon the final corrections of the master proof having been made.
-All articles are assigned a DOI number (Digital Object Identifier) whereby it becomes possible to search and cite them without delay.

 Copyright and Licensing

-Authors contributing to International Journal of Infection Control (IJIC)agree to publish their articles under a Creative Commons CC-BY 4.0 license, allowing third parties to copy and redistribute the material in any medium or format, and to remix, transform, and build upon the material, for any purpose, even commercially, under the condition that appropriate credit is given, that a link to the license is provided, and that you indicate if changes were made.
+Authors contributing to International Journal of Infection Control (IJIC) agree to publish their articles under a Creative Commons CC-BY 4.0 license, allowing third parties to copy and redistribute the material in any medium or format, and to remix, transform, and build upon the material, for any purpose, even commercially, under the condition that appropriate credit is given, that a link to the license is provided, and that you indicate if changes were made.
 You may do so in any reasonable manner, but not in any way that suggests the licensor endorses you or your use.

 Authors retain copyright of their work, with first publication rights granted to IJIC.